Statistics of Homeless Children in Hawai'i

 That is what I see on our islands of poverty.

 Homelessness is a cycle mostly caused by lack of basic education and life skills.
 Most of our parents cannot read or write well enough to fill out an application.
 Leaving 70% of our keiki reading below grade level, and not being taugt basic life skills.

 Many people take for granted the ability to grow with proper life skills and exposure to simple processes of life.
 These children do not, and it does play a HUGE part in the cycle of homelessness.

 Since Senate Bill 1093, written by Hawai'i Governor Neil Ambercrombie, was enacted for the 2014/2015 school year that raised the minimum age to be 5 by July 31st for a child to be eligible to enter kindergarten, many more of OUR homeless children now spend one more year in the bush, lacking basic life and social skills.
 This places our keiki severely behind in their educational development.
 Resulting in even less desire to continue their educational journey.
 While this might not seem so important to those who have daily basic skills living in a "regular" home, I assure you it is!!

 Here is an example of one of my 4 year old boys living in the bushes...

 While this boy will be able to go to school when he turns almost 6, he will NOT know the alphabet, colors, shapes, or even the basics of listening to a book being read.
-While some people don't feel that watching t.v. is the best solutions for children, at least if these children had t.v., they would have a conversational experience, or a knowledge of something outside of the poverty they are born to.
+While some people don't feel that watching t.v. is the best solutions for children, at least if these children had t.v., they would have an experience listening to a conversation, or a knowledge of something outside of the poverty they know.

-Another example of how lack of simple basic life skills plays a role in every growning out of poverty without intervention:
+Another example of how a lack of simple basic life skills plays a role in never being able to escape poverty without intervention:

 1 in 3 keiki statewide go hungry on a daily basis.